 Bulk White Chocolate

-Santa Barbara Chocolate Kosher certified wholesale bulk white chocolate starts with pure prime pressed rainforest cocoa butter - fresh and light with a smooth melt and brilliant shine.
-Perfect as a companion for flavorings, white chocolate allows those delicate flavors to come through.
-It works splendidly for coating or showcasing colorful decorations.
-Easy to use viscosity, consistent quality and great value are three reasons why professional chefs and chocolatiers love it.
-You'll discover this is the white chocolate you've wanted to eat
+Santa Barbara Chocolate wholesale bulk chocolate starts with pure prime pressed rainforest cocoa butter - fresh and light with a smooth melt and brilliant shine.
+Perfect as a companion for flavorings, white chocolate allows delicate flavors like blueberry or champagne to come through.
+Splendid for coating with easy to use viscosity, consistent quality and great value are the reasons why professional chefs and chocolatiers love Santa Barbara Chocolates.
+You'll discover this is the white chocolate you've wanted to eat.